Skip to main content

 Species Season Dates Weapon

-White-tailed Deer Archery Oct 15 – Feb 10 Bow and crossbow; one of longest deer seasons in US
+White-tailed Deer Archery Oct 15 – Feb 10 Bow and crossbow; long season window by southeastern standards

 White-tailed Deer Muzzleloader Only Nov 10 – Nov 21 Muzzleloader only